logo

 How I Built a Motion-Activated Greeter Bot

 Since I got my 3D printer last year, I've been wanting to build an entire device, from the electronics to the software to the physical enclosure.
-But I didn't have too much confidence in my electronics abilities, so I've spent the past few months learning and refreshing my EE knowledge.
+But I didn't have much experience in schematic design or PCB layout, so I've spent the past few months learning and refreshing my EE knowledge.
 I've been reading The Art of Electronics, watching YouTube videos, breadboarding, and even designed a few PCBs with KiCad, which I hand-soldered myself.
 Once I felt reasonably comfortable, I decided I was ready to take it up a notch.

 I work at a startup, and have 3D printed quite a few plant pots, keychains, and coasters for the office.
 I often extrude our company logo from the surface of these objects, so they feel like our own.
 So I thought it would be fun if, as a next step, I put our logo in motion.